go-schwab/trader/README.md

 ## what can i do with this project

-like previously mentioned, the goal is for you to use this in a wide variety of capacities. see the license, however, it is permissive and there are guidelines for reproduction & proper crediting.
+like previously mentioned, the goal is for you to use this in a wide variety of capacities. do what you wish with this project, but...

+see the license; it is permissive, there are guidelines for proper reproduction & crediting :)